MANIPULATIONS

 This formal choice is accompanied by extreme attention to print quality.
 Long produced in black and white, and occasionally in color from the 2000s onward, the images seek to minimize subjective expressiveness in order to intensify the presence of the object.
 They adopt the exact dimensions of the photographed objects, reinforcing the impression of a direct confrontation between image and referent.

 As the artist points out, these objects were always in use at the moment they were photographed: they go unnoticed precisely because they are being used.
 Isolating them, framing them, and bringing them to the scale of the image suspends their function in order to reveal their formal qualities, as well as the uses and gestures they bear.
-Respect for real scale, precision in framing and printing, invites close attention to detail while opening a reflection on what these surfaces reveal about human activities, working practices, and processes of thought.
-Some works thus take the form of meticulous records of inscription surfaces: writing desks, photographic trays, or worktables bear the marks of repeated gestures, erasures, and friction.
+Respect for the actual scale, precision in framing and printing, invites close attention to detail while opening a reflection on what these surfaces reveal about human activities, working practices, and thought processes.
+Some works thus take the form of meticulous records of surfaces bearing inscriptions: writing desks, photographic trays, or worktables carry the marks of repeated gestures, erasures, and friction.
 These traces prevent any drift toward a disembodied abstraction; they inscribe the image within a concrete temporality, charged with use, history, and human practice.